babbleberry/rpi4-osdev/part13-interrupts/README.md

 Interrupt handling
 ------------------
 The only vector entry we really care about for the purposes of this tutorial is `handle_el1_irq`.
-This is a generic handler for any interrupt request (IRQ) that comes in at EL1 (kernel execution level), and please do note that we're only allowed one of these.
+This is a generic handler for any interrupt request (IRQ) that comes in at EL1 (kernel execution level).

 If you do want a deeper understanding, I highly recommend reading s-matyukevich's work [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/docs/lesson03/rpi-os.md).